New Adventures in Hi-Fi: Composition and recording

 The band noted that they borrowed the recording process for the album from Radiohead, who had recorded some of the basic tracks for The Bends while on tour and who supported the band in 1994 and 1995.
 R.E.M. took eight-track recorders to capture their live performances, and used the recordings as the base elements for the album.
 As such, the band's touring musicians Nathan December and Scott McCaughey are featured throughout, with Andy Carlson contributing violin to "Electrolite".

-After the tour was over, the band went into Seattle's Bad Animals Studio and recorded four additional tracks: "How the West Was Won and Where It Got Us", "E-Bow the Letter", "Be Mine" and "New Test Leper".
-Patti Smith came to the sessions and contributed vocals on "E-Bow the Letter".
-Audio mixing was finished at John Keane Studio in Athens and Louie's Clubhouse in Los Angeles with mastering by Bob Ludwig at Gateway Mastering in Portland, Maine.
+After the tour was over, the band went into Seattle's Bad Animals Studio and recorded four additional tracks: "How the West Was Won and Where It Got Us", "E-Bow the Letter", "Be Mine", and "New Test Leper".
+Patti Smith contributed vocals on "E-Bow the Letter".
+Mixing was finished at John Keane Studio in Athens and Louie's Clubhouse in Los Angeles, with mastering undertaken by Bob Ludwig at Gateway Mastering in Portland, Maine.

-In part due to the nature of the recording process, several of the songs are about travel and motion—including "Departure", "Leave" and "Low Desert".
-The album's liner notes contain pictures from the road and the deluxe edition of the album is a hardcover book in a slipcase featuring more photographs of R.E.M.'s tour.
+In part due to the nature of the recording process, several of the songs are about travel and motion, including "Departure", "Leave" and "Low Desert".
+The album's liner notes contain pictures from the road and the deluxe edition of the album is a hardcover book in a slipcase featuring more photographs of the tour.

 Artwork

 The album's cover shot was taken from U.S. Route 95 in Nevada, between Mercury and Amargosa Valley.

-The photograph used in the album cover was shot by Stipe in Nevada during a road trip to Georgia from Los Angeles.
+The photograph used on the album cover was shot by Stipe along U.S. Route 95 in Nevada during a road trip to Georgia from Los Angeles.
 Other parts of the packaging were done by Chris Bilheimer.